SCBI-ForestGEO/McGregor_climate-sensitivity-variation/manuscript/paper_outline.md

 *** dAIC is calculated as AIC_model with variable(s) - AIC_null model.
 When response is opposite prediction, dAIC is listed as NA (there no instances of this where dAIC>2 --*confirm*).

 - - -

 - Our site matches trend observed globally by Bennett et al.: Larger trees had lower restistance to drought (1.0)

 - H1.1 is supported.
 Height was the most important variable explaining resistance (1.1) and height_ln explained more variation than DBH_ln.

-- H1.2 is rejected.
-Subcanopy trees had lower resistance (but confirm- see [issue #19](https://github.com/SCBI-ForestGEO/McGregor_climate-sensitivity-variation/issues); H1.2a).
+- H1.2 is partially supported.
+Dominant trees had lower resistance than co-dominant trees, but intermediate and suppressed trees had even lower resistance (co-dominant>dominant>intermediate>suppressed; H1.2a).
 Trees at higher elevations had greater resistance (H1.2b), particularly when they were tall (H1.2c).

 - H1.3 is  partially rejected/ partially accepted: drought resistance decreases with elevation or distance from water (H1.3a).
 However, there is a + interaction between height_ln and elev or distance, indicating that short trees have less resistance (relative to tall trees) as you move up in elevation/away from streams.